 Johan Twist’s residence

 Much has been written about this building.
 Some people link it to the monastery located on Lilla torg from the 15th century onwards.
 Indeed, the vaulted roof is most probably medieval.
 There are records of one of the buildings in Johan Twist’s residence coming through the 1619 fire.
 After the restaurant that was here up until the start of the new millennium, the building was once popularly known as Norre Kavaljeren.
 The building has also served as the city hall’s cellars, a school and one of the Swedish alcohol retailing monopoly’s outlets.

 Kirsten Munk’s residence

-With its unique, green, glazed-tile façade, this building, despite its name, has nothing to do with Kirsten Munk, King Christian IV’s consort.
+With its unique, green, glazed-tile façade, this building, despite its name, has nothing to do with Kirsten Munk, King Kristian IV’s consort.
 The building dates from 1620, the year after Halmstad’s fire.
 It is believed that the tiles were imported from the Netherlands.
 Its cellar has a cross-vaulted tile roof and may be older than the residence itself.

 Parts of Halmstad’s fortifications

 Discover how the fortification wall once ran around Halmstad.

 Halmstad’s fortifications were completed in 1601.
 Norre Port (North Gate) is one of the few parts that is still standing.
 The gate was saved from demolition in the latter part of the 19th century.
 Up until 1960, national highway 2 (the old European highway 6) ran along Storgatan and through Norre Port.
 The upper part of this fortification has served as a museum and gallery.